 Sometime back, i tried making bittergourd by resting it with salt and then cooking it , which makes the bitter-gourd more palatable.

 After trying bittergourd this way, this is the only recipe i follow to make bittergourd.
 Though it looks a bit tedious process, once you get a hold of it, you can make it in minutes.

-Once i made this bitter-gourd masala for my hubby’s dabba, just to make sure whether it is possible to do all these in the morning rush, yes it takes around 45 minutes, including the 20 minutes resting of the veggie.
-The only step that’s a bit tedious is the shallow-frying, but once it is done, the subzi gets ready in 10 minutes.
+I tried making this bitter-gourd masala for my hubby’s dabba, just to check whether it is possible to do, in the morning rush.
+Yes, it takes around 45 minutes, including the 20 minutes resting of the veggie and shallow-frying it.

 Let us see what all you need to make this subzi,

-Bitter-Gourd, i have used 2 long bitter-gourds, which weighs 250 grams when the pith is removed and chopped into roundels.
+Bitter-Gourd, 2 long bitter-gourds, which weighs 250 grams, pith removed.

-Onion & Tomatoes, This subzi can also be made sathvik by avoiding onions, Tomatoes gives the subzi the semi-gravy consistency, if tomatoes are avoided it will be like a dry roast.
+Onion & Tomatoes, onions are optional.
+Tomatoes gives the curry/subzi the semi-gravy consistency, if tomatoes are avoided it will be like a dry roast.

 Curry leaves and Coriander leaves, do not miss these flavor imparting greens.
 Curry leaves in tadka and coriander as garnish takes the subzi to another level.